renukajalluri/midterm-2024-calc/readme.md

 Link to code: app.py

-Easier to Ask for Forgiveness than Permission (EAFP): Assumes operations will succeed and handles exceptions if they occur.
+**Easier to Ask for Forgiveness than Permission (EAFP):**: Assumes operations will succeed and handles exceptions if they occur.

 Example: